Bidimensionality and Kernels: Preliminaries

 \item $u\in U$ where $u$ is a vertex variable and $U$ is a vertex set variable; \item $d \in D$ where $d$ is an edge variable and $D$ is an edge set variable; \item $\mathbf{inc}(d,u),$ where $d$ is an edge variable, $u$ is a vertex variable, and the interpretation is that the edge $d$ is incident with the vertex $u$; \item $\mathbf{adj}(u,v),$ where $u$ and $v$ are vertex variables and the interpretation is that $u$ and $v$ are adjacent; \item equality of variables representing vertices, edges, sets of vertices, and sets of edges. \end{enumerate}

 In addition to the usual features of monadic second-order logic, if we have atomic sentences testing whether the cardinality of a set is equal to $q$ modulo $r,$ where $q$ and $r$ are integers such that $0\leq q<r$ and $r\geq 2$, then this extension of the MSO is called {\em counting monadic second-order logic}.
-Thus CMSO is MSO enriched with the following atomic sentence for a set $S$: \begin{quote} $\mathbf{card}_{q,r}(S) = \mathbf{true}$ if and only if $|S| \equiv q \pmod r.$ \end{quote} We refer to~\cite{ArnborgLS91,Courcelle90,Courcelle97} for a detailed introduction on CMSO.
+Thus CMSO is MSO enriched with the following atomic sentence for a set $S$: \begin{quote} $\mathbf{card}_{q,r}(S) = \mathbf{true}$ if and only if $|S| \equiv q \pmod r.$ \end{quote} For a detailed introduction on CMSO, see~\cite{ArnborgLS91,Courcelle90,Courcelle97}.

 We consider CMSO sentences evaluated either on graphs or on annotated graphs.
+In this paper by annotated graph we mean a pair $(G,S)$, where $G$ is a graph and $S$ is either a vertex or edge subset of $G$.
+We remark that a graph can be annotated with more than one set and all of the considerations in this paper could be generalized in this sense.
+For simplicity, we omit this in this paper.
 A class of graphs ${\cal G}$ is {\em CMSO-definable} if there is a CMSO sentence on graphs $\phi$ such that $G \in {\cal G}$ if and only if $G\models \phi$.
-Similarly a predicate $\phi$ on annotated graphs is {\em CMSO-definable} if there is a CMSO sentence on annotated graphs $\psi$ such that $\phi(G,S) = {\bf true}$ if and only if $(G,S) \models \phi$.
+Similarly a predicate $\phi$ on annotated graphs is {\em CMSO-definable} if there is a CMSO sentence $\consteps$ on annotated graphs such that $\phi(G,S) = {\bf true}$ if and only if $(G,S) \models \consteps$.

-A vertex/edge subset minimization (or maximization) problem with feasibility function $\phi$ is a {\sc min-CMSO} problem (or {\sc max-CMSO} problem) if there exists a CMSO sentence $\psi$ such that $\phi(G,S) = {\bf true}$ if and only if $(G,S) \models \psi$.
+A vertex/edge subset minimization (or maximization) problem with feasibility function $\phi$ is a {\sc min-CMSO} problem (or {\sc max-CMSO} problem) if $\phi$ it is CMSO-definable.

-\paragraph{Subquadratic grid minor property} In general it is known that there exists a constant $c$ such that any graph $G$ which excludes a $\boxplus_{t}$ as a minor has treewidth at most $O(t^c)$.
-I. The exact value of $c$ remains unknown, but it is at least $2$ and at most $99$~\cite{ChekuriC13}.
+\paragraph{Subquadratic grid minor/contraction property.} In general, it is known that there exists a constant $c$ such that any graph $G$ which excludes a $\boxplus_{k}$ as a minor has treewidth at most $O(k^c)$.
+The exact value of $c$ remains unknown, but it is more than $2$ (see e.g.,~\cite{Thilikos12grap}) and at most $20$ (see~\cite{ChekuriC13,Chuzhoy15excl,Chuzhoy16}).
 We will restrict our attention to graph classes on which $c < 2$.
-In particular we say that a graph class ${\cal G}$ has the {\em subquadratic grid minor property} (SQGM property for short) if there exist constants $\lambda > 0$ and $1 \leq c < 2$ such that any graph $G \in {\cal G}$ which excludes $\boxplus_{t}$ as a minor has treewidth at most $\lambda t^c$.
+In particular, we say that a graph class ${\cal G}$ has the {\em subquadratic grid minor property} (SQGM property, for short) if there exist constants $\lambda > 0$ and $1 \leq c < 2$ such that every graph $G \in {\cal G}$ which excludes $\boxplus_{k}$ as a minor has treewidth at most $\lambda k^c$.